 The feedback in an audio system can be resolved by the introduction of a feedback eliminator.
 By finding the frequency that is prone to produce the tone of the feedback, another tone that is offset in phase will cancel out the signal, By creating destructive interference.
 As noted in the image above, the result is a flat line.
 The wave peaks have been completely reduced to zero.

 In the image above, we can see the two electron states which produce an off-set of the EM wave, which manifests as destructive interference.
-The flat line of the laser beam mixes with the amplitude of the EM ave, to maintain its spherical narue.
-The reason why the EM wave must conform to the geometry of the sphere, is due to the speed of light.
+The flat line of the laser beam mixes with the amplitude of the EM wave, to maintain its spherical nature.
+The reason why the EM waves must conform to the geometry of the sphere, is due to the speed of light, as the frequency multiplied by the wavelength must always equal c.
 Any imbalance to this sinusoidal nature is therefore off-set by the destructive interference of the quantised states of the electron.
 This is maintained by the ratio of 2:1.
 For every pair of atoms that exhibit the same orientation, another atom will exhibit a counter rotation.
 This establishes the boundary of the system, governed by the sinusoidal nature of the electromagnetic wave.

 When we consider this ratio as a whole, we find that is can be described as a 1/3 to 2/3 relationship.
 Whilst the electron cloud has a 4D rotational dynamic of 1/2 spin, the proton, and neutron are governed by quarks which have quantum spin values of 1/3 and 2/3.
 When perceived in terms of quantum spin of a 4D object, instead of charge values, we can see that the electron cloud becomes quantised to the same ratio.
-Therefore, we can identify the quantum spin of the electron cloud in a laser will be in harmony with the spin rotation of the protons and neutrons in the atomic nucleus.
+Therefore, we can identify the quantum spins of the electron cloud in the atoms found in a resonant chamber of a laser will be in harmony with the spin rotation of the protons and neutrons in the atomic nucleus.

 This notion of the relationship between the atomic spin values of the electron cloud and atomic nucleus expressed the idea that the two aspects of the atom are not separate phenomena.
 Instead, the 4D view sees the election cloud as a part of the multidimensional nature of the proton.
 For this reason, we find that there are exactly the same number of electron and protons in the universe.